WISCONSIN BRAILLE INC. (WisBrl)

 A hilarious book about typing cows.
 As the dust jacket says, “Farmer Brown has a problem.
 His cows like to type.
 All day long he hears, ‘Click, clack, moo.’
 But Farmer Brown’s problems really begin when his cows start leaving him notes...”
 For early readers or intermediate readers who want a good laugh.

-A Color Compilation: Light and Color by Peter Riley, Hailstones and Halibut Bones by Mary O’Neill, The Story of Colors, La Historia de los Colores (English/Spanish)
+A Color Compilation: Light and Color by Peter Riley, Hailstones and Halibut Bones by Mary O’Neill, The Story of Colors, La Historia de los Colores (English/Spanish) For grades 3 and up.

 The Complete Cow by Sara Rath